cristianglezm/EvoGarden/README.md

 [![CI](https://github.com/cristianglezm/EvoGarden/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/cristianglezm/EvoGarden/actions/workflows/ci.yml) [![CD](https://github.com/cristianglezm/EvoGarden/actions/workflows/cd.yml/badge.svg)](https://github.com/cristianglezm/EvoGarden/actions/workflows/cd.yml)

 > [!NOTE]
-> This project was created as an experiment with Google's Gemini 2.5 to explore what the LLM would build by giving it the API documentation of [@cristianglezm/flower-evolver-wasm](https://github.com/cristianglezm/FlowerEvolver-WASM) a npm package.
+> This project was created as an experiment with Google's Gemini 2.5 to explore what the LLM would build by giving it the documentation of [@cristianglezm/flower-evolver-wasm](https://github.com/cristianglezm/FlowerEvolver-WASM) (a npm package).
+>
 > it made an emoji ecosystem where flowers evolve and survive, insects reproduce and pollinate the flowers, birds hunt insects not protected by the flowers.

 # EvoGarden: A Predator-Prey Simulation